mikhail-barg/NiceStateMachineGenerator/README.md

 Some more details that are more features than assumptions:
 * If needed the SM may operate with `timers`.
 Timers fire specific `on_timer` event, most of the assumptions about regular events apply to timer events (especially ones about thread-safety).
 * The SM provide means to inform the outside world about changes happening in it — those are `callbacks`.
 There are two types of callbacks:
-  * States' `on_enter` callback, that is fired when the SM enters the state.
+  * State's `on_enter` callback, that is fired when the SM enters the state.
   * Event's `on_traverse` callback, that is fired when an event (or a timer event) takes place.
 * Events may have specific arguments.
 The SM does not assume anything about those arguments' meaning, it just passes arguments to the corresponding callback.